What is a UGC Creator? Steps To Become One + Examples

 Tool to generate user-generated content

-The content that can be generated includes reviews from Facebook and Google, Instagram stories, Instagram feed from mentions, hashtags, or accounts; Twitter feeds from mentions and accounts, YouTube video channels and playlist feeds, and similar.
+The content that can be generated includes reviews from Facebook and Google, Instagram stories, Instagram feeds from mentions, hashtags, or accounts; Twitter feeds from mentions and accounts, YouTube video channels and playlist feeds, and similar.

 UGC creators can use UGC platforms like EmbedSocial to help brands aggregate all the content that mentions their brand on social media or post by using a specific hashtag that can be relevant to the brand’s sector.